-In America Lau and Anderson (1996) considered a three perspective approach as to the organization: the cultural and philosophic dimension, the strategic and the performance view.
+Lau and Anderson (1996) considered a three perspective approach as to the organization: the cultural and philosophic dimension, the strategic and the performance view.
 They have concluded that the good performance of the organization would be attained only if some indicators of performance were designed and followed on a continuous process with feedback.

-One may easily see that this process of quality, if seriously undertaken, helps the organization define clear objectives that may help to achieve a successful strategy and obtain a continuous improvement that at last will result in some accrued benefits.
+One may easily see that this process of quality, if seriously undertaken, helps the organization define clear objectives that may help achieve a successful strategy and may help obtain continuous improvement that at last will result in some accrued benefits.